RSE welcomes new academics from UofG

 The RSE is an educational charity, registered in Scotland, operating on a wholly independent and non-party-political basis and providing public benefit throughout Scotland.

-It was established in 1783 and since then has drawn upon the considerable strengths and varied expertise of its Fellows, of whom there are currently around 1600, based in Scotland, the rest of the UK and beyond.
+It was established in 1783 and since then has drawn upon the considerable strengths and varied expertise of its Fellows, of which there are currently around 1600, based in Scotland, the rest of the UK and beyond.

 Full list of all new Fellows appointed in 2019